AI 101: Artificial Intelligence for Marketing and Sales Professionals

 Automation of processes

 Automation and autonomous systems are probably the most explored applications for Artificial Intelligence.
 By automating repetitive tasks and processes business professionals can free up time and gain accuracy.
 Digital marketing is a broad sphere of opportunities for automation.
-From actual repetitive tasks to automated email marketing, pricing, personalization, and ad strategies, a lot of tools are available out there in different formats.
-One of the main format explored by companies to sell Artificial Intelligence software is under the Software as a Service (SaaS) format.
-In this cases, companies pay monthly or annual license fees and integrate A.I-driven solutions to their current systems.
+From actual repetitive tasks to automated email marketing, pricing, personalisation, and ad strategies, a lot of tools are available out there in different formats.
+One of the main formats explored by companies to sell Artificial Intelligence software is the Software as a Service (SaaS) format.
+In this case, companies pay monthly or annual license fees and integrate A.I-driven solutions into their current systems.

 Data-driven and highly-actionable insights

-Reliable insights support strong decision making.
+Reliable insights support strong decision-making.
 Data don't lie, and good data-driven products can provide valuable information for business professionals.
-From sales and supply chain forecasts that reduce guessing and allow companies to prepare better for the future, to pattern-driven insights that recognize behaviors and ever-changing market conditions.
-Artificial Intelligence software can help business professionals to reduce costs, maximize sales and increase revenue.
+From sales and supply chain forecasts that reduce guessing and allow companies to prepare better for the future, to pattern-driven insights that recognise behaviours and ever-changing market conditions.
+Artificial Intelligence software can help business professionals to reduce costs, maximise sales and increase revenue.

 Engagement with customers and employees

-The huge amount of data available in the world is a gold-mine for marketers, and personalization is the keyword here.
-A huge part of the company-client interaction can be personalized with tools that explore maximum engagement by providing personalized pricing, automated social media engagement, behaviorally targeted messages, chatbots, and relevant product recommendation, for example.
+The huge amount of data available in the world is a gold mine for marketers, and personalisation is the keyword here.
+A huge part of the company-client interaction can be personalised with tools that explore maximum engagement by providing personalised pricing, automated social media engagement, behaviourally targeted messages, chatbots, and relevant product recommendation, for example.
 This interaction can be also explored with employees, enhancing the internal communication and increasing their satisfaction.

 How will A.I. affect business?

 This is not an easy question.
 A.I. is already part of our lives.
-From complex forms such as the Netflix recommended films section and the Google autocomplete feature until simpler forms as email-error prevention, we are exposed to A.I-driven solutions every day.
+From complex forms such as the Netflix recommended films section and the Google autocomplete feature to simpler forms such as email-error prevention, we are exposed to A.I-driven solutions every day.

-Numbers say that over 80% of marketing executives believe that A.I. will revolutionize marketing in the future, but only 10% are currently exploring the power of A.I. in their companies.
+Numbers say that over 80% of marketing executives believe that A.I. will revolutionise marketing in the future, but only 10% are currently exploring the power of A.I. in their companies.

-Analyzing A.I. from a business perspective, the entrance barriers are very low today, and they are, definitely a great strategy for differentiation.
+Analysing A.I. from a business perspective, the entry barriers are very low today, and they are, definitely a great strategy for differentiation.
 It doesn't seem to be true in the future when the market will be already populated and some companies will have very specific algorithms trained to solve their problems.

-The always growing number of internet users from computers, smartphones, internet of things and other technologies, combined with the expansion of technology available to analyze and use data makes it very clear that companies who start now will be the most competitive in the near future.
+The always growing number of internet users from computers, smartphones, the internet of things, and other technologies, combined with the expansion of technology available to analyse and use data makes it very clear that companies who start now will be the most competitive in the near future.

 Don't forget that if you don't do it now, your competitors will do it first.
 Start first and find your blue ocean before it's late.